sit-fyi/sit/doc/architecture_overview.md

 1. Edit a temporary `text` file to prepare your comment.
    It is important to name the file `text` and not something else.
-2. Take ID of your issue and run `sit record -t Commented <id> text`
+2. Take ID of your item and run `sit record -t Commented <id> text`

 #### Send it to upstream

 Now, this is something Web UI (at least currently) is not capable of doing as (similarly to sit's core technology) it is made SCM-agnostic.

-Now that your issue is recorded locally, you can send it to this repository:
+Now that your item is recorded locally, you can send it to this repository:

-1. Create a branch (as a convention, you can use your issue ID as a branch name)
+1. Create a branch (as a convention, you can use your item ID as a branch name)
 2. Add new files in `.sit` and commit them.
-Commit message can be simply "Added issue ISSUE-ID" or, say, "Commented on issue ISSUE-ID"
+Commit message can be simply "Added item ISSUE-ID" or, say, "Commented on item ISSUE-ID"
 3. Push it out to the inbox: `GIT_SSH_COMMAND="ssh -i sit-inbox" git push git@git.sit-it.org:sit-it/sit-inbox.git <branch>`
 4. If the commit only contains new records (nothing else permitted!) the inbox will accept the push and immediately push it out to sit's master repository on GitHub.
    Otherwise, the push will be rejected.

-To further simplify the process of sending records to the upstream, it's highly recommended to add a remote (such as `issues`) for `git@git.sit-it.org:sit-it/sit-inbox.git` and add this to your `~/.ssh/config`:
+To further simplify the process of sending records to the upstream, it's highly recommended to add a remote (such as `items`) for `git@git.sit-it.org:sit-it/sit-inbox.git` and add this to your `~/.ssh/config`:

 ```